synergy-design-system/synergy-design-system/packages/angular/README.md

 - Event handling

 > We are currently supporting Angular version ^16.2.12, ^17.0.0 and ^18.0.0 as well as Typescript version > 5.0.0.

+## Known issues and limitations

+Got any problems using our Angular wrappers?
+Please take a look at [our list of known issues and limitations](https://synergy-design-system.github.io/?path=/docs/limitations-angular--docs) before [creating a ticket](https://github.com/synergy-design-system/synergy-design-system/issues/new?assignees=&labels=&projects=&template=generic-bug.md&title=fix%3A+%F0%9F%90%9B+).

 ## Getting started